CiscoTestAutomation/pyats/docs/aetest/run.rst

 ``datafile``, ``-datafile``
     full name and path or URL to the script input datafile file in YAML format.
+    URL with token can be given like below example.
     For full detail on use cases and examples, refer to :ref:`aetest_datafile`.

     .. code-block:: bash

         bash$ python testscript.py -datafile="/path/to/datafile.yaml"
         bash$ python testscript.py -datafile="http://<url>/datafile.yaml"
+        bash$ python testscript.py -datafile="http://<token>@<url>/datafile.yaml"

     .. code-block:: python